ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/pandemic-board-game-giveaway.markdown

 section1-content: "<p>The game board depicts several major population centres on a\
   \ stylised map of the Earth.
 On each turn, a player can use up to four actions to\
   \ travel between cities, treat infected populaces, discover a cure, or build a research\
-  \ station.</p>\r\n<p>Taking a unique role within the team, players must plan their\
+  \ station.</p>\n<p>Taking a unique role within the team, players must plan their\
   \ strategy to mesh with their specialists' strengths in order to conquer the diseases\
   \ which are spreading quickly and time is running out.
 If one or more diseases spread\
   \ beyond recovery or if too much time elapses, the players all lose.
 If they cure\
-  \ the four diseases, they all win!</p>\r\n<p>Lots of ways to lose, but only one\
+  \ the four diseases, they all win!</p>\n<p>Lots of ways to lose, but only one way\
-  \ way to win… are you ready so save the world?
-Enter the form below for a chance\
+  \ to win… are you ready so save the world?
+Enter the form below for a chance to\
-  \ to win and show the humanity your skills to prove that you have what it takes\
+  \ win and show the humanity your skills to prove that you have what it takes to\
-  \ to save them!
-Good luck!</p>"
+  \ save them!
+Good luck!</p>\n"
 entry-title: "Win Pandemic Board Game!"
-entry-content: "Enter the draw to win the  Pandemic Board Game by completing the form\
+entry-content: "<p>Enter the draw to win the  Pandemic Board Game by completing the\
-  \ below before 23:59 on 5th March 2019."
+  \ form below before 23:59 on 5th March 2019.</p>\n"
 has-winner: false
 prize-description: "Pandemic Board Game."
 special-conditions: "Multiple entries are allowed up to one every day\r\nThis competition\